-Unify will be led by some of the brightest scientific minds in the world with a proven record of creating and developing the world’s most successful drugs:
+Unify is led by some of the brightest scientific minds in the world with a proven record of creating and developing the world’s most successful drugs:

 Prof Laura Dugan – a neuroscientist at Vanderbilt University in Nashville, Tennessee, whose work on neurodegenerative diseases over the past two decades forms the basis for Unify’s business.
 A physician-scientist, Dugan has studied at some of the top scientific institutions in the world including MIT and Stanford.